 The importance of following withdrawal procedures must be stressed.
-Inattention to proper procedures may result in the student receiving an "F" for the course(s) and being charged for the entire
+Inattention to proper procedures may result in the student receiving an "F" for the course(s) and being charged for the entire course(s).

-Attendance Policy for the Executive Master of Business Administration

-Regular online participation is expected of all students and is essential for academic development.
-Class interaction through discussion board threads and individual participation are such vital parts of the course objectives that lack of participation negates the value of the course.
+Attendance Policy for the Executive Master of Business Administration interaction through discussion board threads and individual participation are such vital parts of the course objectives that lack of participation negates the value of the course.
 The following policies and procedures are to be followed in regard to online courses: